samboy/ChessVariantResearch/Schoolbook/README.md

 * `Evalfile` points to the Capablanca chess NNUE we have
 * `MultiPV` here means we look at the seven best possible moves

-Let’s verify we’re ready to evaulate things with the NNUE file and the Schoolbook position.
+Let’s verify we’re ready to evaluate things with the NNUE file and the Schoolbook position.
 Again, in Fairy Stockfish:

 ```